OpenJohnMacGregor/ElisaPages/docs/PseudoDIA.md

 ---
 layout: default
-title: ELISA Pages
+title: "Pseudo-DIA: The Dance of the  5 Veils"
 description: Discussion papers related to the Linux Foundation ELISA Project
 ---
-# Pseudo-DIA: The Dance of the  5 Veils

 > The relationship between the Linux Kernel Development Community and
 > the entities that use the Linux kernel plays a central role in
 > defining how the Linux development process conforms to ISO 26262.